Display Elements and Groups

-Elements are the new concept in Vixen 3.
-The purpose is to be able to model how a display is set up, and not be concerned with the physical realities of the hardware, controllers, channel numbers, etc. To assist in this, elements can be nested into groups to associate common elements.
+Elements are the building blocks to modeling a Prop in Vixen 3.
+The purpose is to be able to model how a display is set up, and not be concerned with the physical realities of the hardware, controllers, channel numbers, etc. To assist in this, elements can be nested into groups to associate common elements to model a physical Prop.
 These groups are critical for some of the advanced sequencing tools, later on.

 Elements are the entry point for data into the Vixen system.
 For example, when sequencing a song, the user would sequence data against the elements and groups in their configuration.
 When playing back the sequence, the effect is applied to one or a group of elements and then it is processed through to the to the appropriate controller in a way that abstracts the details from the user.